bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

 Console Resource
 ----------------

-:index:`[TAG=Console Resource] <single: Console Resource>` :index:`[TAG=Resource->Console] <pair: Resource; Console>`
+:index:`[TAG=Console Resource] <single: Console Resource>` :index:`[TAG=Resource->Console] <single: Resource; Console>`

 There are three different kinds of consoles, which the administrator or user can use to interact with the Director.
 These three kinds of consoles comprise three different security levels.

 Default Console
-   :index:`[TAG=Console->Default Console] <pair: Console; Default Console>` the first console type is an ''anonymous'' or ''default'' console, which has full privileges.
-There is no console resource necessary for this type since the password is specified in the Director’s resource and consequently such consoles do not have a name as defined on a :strong:`Name` directive.
+   :index:`[TAG=Console->Default Console] <single: Console; Default Console>` the first console type is an "anonymous" or "default" console, which has full privileges.
+There is no console resource necessary for this type since the password is specified in the Director’s resource and consequently such consoles do not have a name as defined on a :strong:`Name`\  directive.
 Typically you would use it only for administrators.

 Named Console
-   :index:`[TAG=Named Console] <single: Named Console>` :index:`[TAG=Console->Named Console] <pair: Console; Named Console>` :index:`[TAG=Console->Restricted Console] <pair: Console; Restricted Console>` the second type of console, is a ''named'' console (also called ''Restricted Console'') defined within a Console resource in both the Director’s configuration file and in the Console’s configuration file.
+   :index:`[TAG=Named Console] <single: Named Console>` :index:`[TAG=Console->Named Console] <single: Console; Named Console>` :index:`[TAG=Console->Restricted Console] <single: Console; Restricted Console>` the second type of console, is a "named" console (also called "Restricted Console") defined within a Console resource in both the Director’s configuration file and in the Console’s configuration file.
 Both the names and the passwords in these two entries must match much as is the case for Client programs.

    This second type of console begins with absolutely no privileges except those explicitly specified in the Director’s Console resource.
 Thus you can have multiple Consoles with different names and passwords, sort of like multiple users, each with different privileges.
 As a default, these consoles can do absolutely nothing – no commands whatsoever.
 You give them privileges or rather access to commands and resources by specifying access control lists in the Director’s Console resource.
 The ACLs are specified by a directive followed by a list of access names.
 Examples of this are shown below.